Paul Jasmin: Photography

 At the urging of friend and photographer Bruce Weber, Jasmin began photographing for commercial clients in the late 1970s.
-Jasmin realized campaigns for brands including, A.P.C., SAKS, Nautica and Mr. Porter.
+Jasmin realized campaigns for brands including, A.P.C., SAKS, Nautica and Mr Porter.

 Jasmin taught photography at the Art Center College of Design in Pasadena, California.
 Some of his most famous student-mentees include Sofia Coppola, Melodie McDaniel, Dewey Nicks, and Tarsem Singh.

-Death
+Personal life

-Jasmin, who was openly gay, died on May 24, 2025, at the age of 90.
+Jasmin was openly gay.
+He died on May 24, 2025, at the age of 90.